 InfiniBand is a trademark of the InfiniBand Trade Association.
 Intel, Itanium, and Xeon are registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
 Kerberos is a trademark of Massachusetts Institute of Technology.
 Linux is a registered trademark of Linus Torvalds in several countries.
-MIPS is a registered trademark and MIPSpro is a trademark of MIPS Technologies, Inc., used under license by SGI, in the United States and/or other countries worldwide.
+Mellanox is a registered trademark of Mellanox Technologies, Ltd. MIPS is a registered trademark and MIPSpro is a trademark of MIPS Technologies, Inc., used under license by SGI, in the United States and/or other countries worldwide.
 PBS Professional is a trademark of Altair Engineering, Inc. Platform Computing is a trademark and Platform LSF is a registered trademark of Platform Computing Corporation.
 PostScript is a trademark of Adobe Systems, Inc. Red Hat and Red Hat Enterprise Linux are registered trademarks of Red Hat, Inc., in the United States and other countries.
-SUSE is a registered trademark of SUSE LLC in the United States and other countries.
-TotalView and TotalView Technologies are registered trademarks and TVD is a trademark of TotalView Technologies.
+SLES and SUSE are registered trademarks of SUSE LLC in the United States and other countries.
+TotalView and TotalView Technologies are registered trademark of TotalView Technologies.
 UNIX is a registered trademark of the Open Group in the United States and other countries.